GauravDhuri/missingskill-learning/linux/linux.md

   <b>$ sudo apt install package</b>
   </pre>

-  Also, any app can be upgraded using commad such as :
+  Also, any app can be upgraded using command such as :

   <pre>